Applications for this grant are currently closed. Please watch for future funding opportunities.

 - Project partners: If you are implementing your project jointly with any other organizations, please list the names and type of involvement of those partner organizations.
 A partner organization is an organization with which you work to develop and implement the project.
 Partner organizations also need to obtain DUNS numbers.
 Please note: contractors you engage to deliver goods or services such as trainers, web developers or suppliers are NOT partner organizations.

-- Project sustainability: Please explain your plans for follow-on activities after the grant period to ensure project impact continues.
-Example: “After the workshop series, the participants will continue to meet and serve as a support network to each other, as well as mentor other female artisans and entrepreneurs.”
+- Project sustainability: Please explain your plans for follow-on activities after the grant period ends to ensure project impact continues.
+Example: “After the workshop series, the participants will continue to meet and serve as a support network to each other, as well as mentor other young people.”

-- Background of implementing organization: Briefly explain the mission of the organization, examples of past and current programs implemented, as well as its technical and management capacity.
+- Background of implementing organization: Briefly explain the mission of the organization, date of registration, number of employees, their work experience, number of volunteers, past and current programs implemented, as well as its technical and management capacity.
+Please briefly explain what internal controls procedures you have put in place to manage grant funds.

 - Previous U.S. Government funding: Indicate whether the implementing organization has received previous funding from the U.S. Government.
 If so, please state the name of the project, the year and the amount of funding for each project.

 Present the budget in the form of a spreadsheet, in USD amounts, dividing the budget into the categories delineated in the application.
+Ensure that your stated project activities are properly budgeted based on reasonable market price for personnel, fringe, travel, contractual services, supplies, and other direct costs.
+The ratio between administrative costs (personnel, fringe and other direct costs) and program costs (travel, supplies and contractual) will have impact to project evaluation.
 Cost sharing is not required.
 However, the Recipient may present cost-sharing on voluntary basis including in-kind contributions.
 The absence of cost sharing will not in any way impact evaluation of the project.
-If the Recipient includes cost sharing in the project proposal, then the Recipient is accountable for providing additional funds and justifying the costs.
+However, if the Recipient includes cost sharing in the project proposal, then the Recipient is accountable for providing it.
+In the event the Recipient does not provide the minimum amount of cost-sharing as stipulated in the Recipient’s approved budget, the government contribution may be reduced in kind.

 Please explain your budget in narrative form, detail personnel duties, list names of trainers/moderators/experts and project staff and break down travel and lodging costs (i.e., how many people, how many overnights, cost per person per day).